 How to get there: The magical little town of Medora, North Dakota sits right at the entrance to Theodore Roosevelt NP South Unit.
 This tiny little town takes you back in time to the cowboy days.
 It offers several hotels.
 I stayed at the Rough Riders Hotel and would recommend it.
 Medora has several places to eat and shops to enjoy.
 It is also known for its Musical that happens every night in the summer.

 We spend a lot of time in the world’s first National Park and have hiked many of the short and long trails that wind past hot springs, wildflower meadows, spawning trout, and canyon views.
+It is one of the great National Parks to visit for families.
 To get to Yellowstone, fly into Bozeman, Montana; Jackson, Wyoming, or Salt Lake City and rent a car.
 It’s a 1.5-hour drive from Bozeman, 2 hours from Jackson, and 5 hours from SLC.

 One of our favorite hikes is to the Boiling River.
 It’s only 0.5 miles (one-way) on a mostly flat trail to get to this hot spring.
 The trail follows the Gardner River to its confluence with the Boiling River.
 Watch for American dippers bobbing up and down on the rocks and elk grazing near the trail.
 The Boiling River is one of two front country hot springs in Yellowstone in which you can soak.
 The parking lot is between Mammoth Hot Springs and Gardiner, Montana on the east side of the road.